I am happy and keen to speak to the media about the use of social media data in marketing and business. Click here for my contact details.

 I was quoted in a BBC.co.uk article about Big Data in Research

-Our research on personality similarity between couples and friends was covered by Psych Central.
+My research on personality similarity between couples and friends was covered by Psych Central and iNews.

 My research on links between profanity and honesty was covered in various media including the Mail Online and some TV News